|

 There

-were no more hangings at Walton for 5 years until Patrick Gibbons suffered for
+were no more hangings at Walton for five years until Patrick Gibbons suffered

-in Liverpool and was a wholly distressing affair in which Conway was nearly
+execution in Liverpool and was a wholly distressing affair in which Conway was

-decapitated by the force of the drop, due according to Berry, to interference
+nearly decapitated by the force of the drop, due according to Berry, to

-by the prison doctor in determining the length of it.
-Berry resigned the post
+interference by the prison doctor in determining the length of it.
+Berry

 The only

-year saw the execution of William Miller, who was also hanged by James
+following year saw the execution of William Miller, who was also hanged by

-thought to be wealthy.
-Edward shared his home at 26 Redcross Street with 15 year old
+wealthy.
+Edward shared his home at 26 Redcross Street with 15 year old John

-John Needham who did chores for him.
-Miller broke into the house and battered
+Needham who did chores for him.
+Miller broke into the house and battered Edward

-Edward to death with the fire poker and then turned on young John.
-However,
+to death with the fire poker and then turned on young John.
+However, John

 found in Edward's house.
 John was able to give the police a description of